 12 Monkeys reflects on the nature of time, choice, fate, family vs the broader social contract, friendship, the paradoxical nature of action as well as other concepts.
 One particularly striking feature of the series is how well it is plotted and organised.
 This is a real rarity when it comes to television series which often lurch from one ad hoc storyline to the next, most often due to a whole range of external production factors, including subsets of fan reception.
 This generally has disastrous consequences for consistent and innovative story, characterisation and character development.

 Several rave reviews have been written about the wonderful – and complex – ending to the series which as one reviewer says, while tying things up in a very satisfying manner, still allows further room for reflection and debate.

 The other recent TV series I found of philosophical interest was the more uneven 2011-2016 entry Person of Interest.
-This series dealt with ideas around surveillance, power and the deep state – Foucauldian resonances of course!
+This series dealt with ideas around surveillance and power the complexities of our relationships with the digital world- Foucauldian resonances of course!